Wake the Union: Release and promotion

 Wake the Union was released on 15 October 2012 by the band's own record label Hands on Music.
 The album underwent long promotional campaigns.
 "Now You Know" and "Stop Copying Me" were both first played live in 2010, and became concert standards for the duo.
 Other songs from this album debuted live in August 2012 during the album's promotional tour, including "Haunt Me", which was performed at Beautiful Days during the same bill that included Lakeman.
 The album was touted as the duo's "20th anniversary celebration".
-The duo toured in promotion of the album from 2012−2013.
+The duo toured in promotion of the album from 2012 to 2013.
 The duo made several radio appearances to promote the album, including on Simon Mayo's Drivetime show on BBC Radio 2 on 6 March 2013.
 In December 2012, the duo appeared on Brooklands Radio's Mainly Folk programme in a special interview feature.
 "Now You Know" was included on the station's "Mainly Folk Playlist".
 The duo's performance of "Company Town" on Mark Radcliffe's BBC Radio 2 show was included on the compilation album The Mark Radcliffe Folk Sessions 2013, released in November 2013.

 Different versions of the songs "Aunt Maria" and "King of the World" were released as a 7-inch single by Proper Records in 2013.
 The songs were remixed by their original producer, Mark Tucker, and the single was the duo's first vinyl release.
 In Autumn 2013, a behind-the-scenes "making of" rockumentary about the album, entitled Making the Waking, was released as a DVD set with a concert film of the duo entitled Live from Shrewsbury.
 Mark Tucker also provided the role of producer for the documentary.
 The DVD set, entitled simply Live at Shrewsbury / Making the Waking, was the band's first DVD release since 2007.
 The Live at Shrewsbury concert is a collaboration between the duo and the Urban Soul Orchestra, who act as the duo's prolific backing band, and was recorded at Shrewsbury Folk Festival.
 Knightley also released Songbook 5: Wake the Union in 2013 at the start of his solo tour, a songbook containing all fourteen songs he composed for Wake the Union, as well as material from Covers 2, his solo album Live in Somerset, and The Cuatro Tracks bonus material−seven tracks originally written and arranged for cuatro and ukulele.